paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-signatures.md

 So, to break hedged signatures, an attacker would need to break _both_ randomness generator and inject a fault into generation process.

+Testing and auditability are solveable.
+While testing fully random signatures was complicated, hedged signatures are simpler: to verify something against a pre-generated set of vectors, you would to explicitly specify randomness, instead of fetching it from CSPRNG.
+If system's goal prioritizes auditability over security, it's also doable: entropy could be generated from some seed.

 What about adoption?

 - [RFC 6979](https://datatracker.ietf.org/doc/html/rfc6979) actually describes hedging [in section 3.6](https://datatracker.ietf.org/doc/html/rfc6979#section-3.6)!
 Libraries also do: for example, libsecp256k1 had it [since 2015](https://github.com/bitcoin-core/secp256k1/pull/229)